elsevier-AI-Lab/BioBLP/README.md

 The above command on a NVIDIA A100 40G GPU takes about 9 hours to train.

+We use Weights and Biases to log the experiments, which is disabled by default.
+To enable it, add `--log_wandb=True` to the command above.

 More examples will be added soon.

 ### 4. Benchmark tasks
 * Pre-generate the input dataset with flags indicating if they are known or novel links.